 but any app registered with a Maven, HTTP or File resource for the executable jar (using a -- uri property prefixed with maven: //, http://orfile://) is not supported.

 1. Deploy a Kubernetes cluster.

-The Kubernetes Getting Started guide lets you choose among many deployment options so you can pick one that you are most comfortable using.
-We have successfully used the Vagrant option from a downloaded Kubernetes release.
+The Kubernetes Picking the Right Solution guide lets you choose among many deployment options so you can pick one that you are most comfortable using.